island-is/island.is/libs/application/templates/parental-leave/README.md

 ### Local database

-By setting up the application-system you'll have created a local postgres database on a docker image, if you haven't already it is recommended to a tool to interact with your database.
+By setting up the application-system you'll have created a local postgres database on a docker image, if you haven't already you should setup a tool to interact with your database.
 For example [pgAdmin](https://www.pgadmin.org/download/).

 You’ll find the relevant connection information in `apps/application-system/api/docker-compose.base.yml`.